arianneorpilla/jidoujisho/README.md

 # 🛠️ More features are on the way

-**jidoujisho is still in active development.** The app will be available publicly to download in GitHub at an early stage, and will be free to download on the Google Play Store.
+**jidoujisho is still in active development.** The app is available to download here on GitHub and is ready for use, while a lite version of the application will be available on the Google Play Store.
 Current features planned on the roadmap listed below, but as of now there is no estimate on any updates.

+- [ ] **Morphological analysis of subtitles** for better text selection and **offline dictionary use**
 - [ ] **Use of the AnkiDroid API** instead of share intent to streamline card export
 - [ ] **User interface, layout, video playback preferences** and Anki output customisation
 - [ ] Multiple subtitle tracks at a given time, and **immersion difficulty levels** for oral practice
-- [ ] **Morphological analysis of subtitles** for better text selection and **offline dictionary use**
 - [ ] **Support for more languages,** and more easier ways for contributors to extend language support
 - [ ] Tinker around with releasing the app on **other platforms if possible**